 How to select

-· Jowar flour is usually made into chappatis or rotis and served with vegetables.
+• Jowar flour is usually made into chapatis or rotis and served with vegetables.

-· Jowar is favored by the gluten intolerant and is often cooked as a porridge to be eaten alongside other foods.
+• Jowar is favoured by the gluten intolerant and is often cooked as porridge to be eaten alongside other foods.

-• The grain is fairly neutral in flavor, and sometimes slightly sweet.
-This makes it well adapted to a variety of dishes, because, like tofu, jowar absorbs flavors well.
+• The grain is fairly neutral in flavour, and sometimes slightly sweet.
+This makes it suitable for a variety of dishes, because, like tofu, jowar absorbs flavours well.
 It can also be eaten plain.

-• Jowar is also used around the world to brew beers.
+• Jowar is also used around the world to brew beer.

 How to store

-· Jowar are rich in antioxidants and all sorghum varieties are gluten-free, an attractive alternative for wheat allergy sufferers
+• Jowar is rich in antioxidants and all varieties are gluten-free, an attractive alternative for wheat allergy sufferers.